-Article 9 of the UN Convention on the Rights of the Child states broadly that children should not be separated from their parents, unless required for their own safety and wellbeing.
+Article 9 of the United Nations Convention on the Rights of the Child states broadly that children should not be separated from their parents unless required for their own safety and wellbeing.
 In the case of separation or divorce, where a child's primary residence must be determined because the parents are no longer living together, such a determination must be made in accordance with applicable laws and procedures.
 The Convention specifically states that children have a right to stay in contact with both parents after separation or divorce, unless it would be harmful to do so.
-This sentiment is reflected in both provincial and federal laws dealing with families, separation and divorce.